Christian Gyan

-Christian Attah Gyan (2 November 1978 – 29 December 2021) was a Ghanaian professional footballer who played as a defender.
+Christian Atta Gyan (2 November 1978 – 29 December 2021) was a Ghanaian professional footballer who played as a defender.
+He was known primarily for his time at Feyenoord where he won the 1998–99 Eredivisie and the 2001–02 UEFA Cup.

 Club career

 Gyan was born in Tema, Ghana on 2 November 1978.
 Playing for Ghapoha, he signed for Feyenoord in 1996.
 During the following season he moved on loan to Excelsior.
 After only a couple of months Feyenoord recalled the defender, and he made his debut for Feyenoord that same season.
 Gyan remained with Feyenoord for the next eight seasons.
 He was mainly used as a substitute.
 Gyan did play the 2002 UEFA Cup Final against Borussia Dortmund.
 He replaced the suspended Brett Emerton in the starting eleven.
 With Gyan, Feyenoord went on to beat Dortmund 3–2.
 While at Feyenoord Gyan also won a Dutch League Championship and a Johan Cruijff Schaal.
 Gyan was one of the most popular players at Feyenoord, always gaining a big applause from the fans when he started his warming-up.

 In June 2008 Gyan completed a successful trial for the Finnish club Turun Palloseura, and he signed a six-month deal with TPS on 3 June.
 In January 2009 Gyan signed for Wrexham until the end of the 2008–09 season, but made only two appearances for the club in the FA Trophy before being released at the end of the season.

 He signed a contract for RoPS in February 2010.
 In July, he got released by the club because of knee injury that happened in February.
 Gyan did not make any appearances for RoPS.

 He finished his career at amateur side RKSV Leonidas in Rotterdam.